aadomn/manx_ae/manx-aes128/avr8/README.md

 ## Performance

-You can find below performance measurements (in clock cycles) for some parameter sets.
+You can find below performance measurements (in clock cycles, rounded up to the nearest 100th) for some parameter sets.
 These results were obtained using Microchip Studio v7.0.2594 in debugging mode with `avr-gcc 12.1.0`.

 | Parameters (ν, α, l) | Algorithm                    | ATMega128     |
 |:---------------------|:----------------------------:|:-------------:|